-Archive Rentals to name a few.
+Lastly, let's talk about being a good renter of candle holders and votives.
+There are some awesome places to rent these super cool items for your wedding.
+Party Place and Vintage Meets Modern are our faves.
 Remember that these items are only yours for the actual wedding day.
 As soon as they come back in to the shop, they are cleaned up and sent back out for another awesome couple to enjoy.
 You can also be charged for getting wax all over tables and holders which a real bummer.
 So here are a few quick tips to be kind, rewind (we used to have to do that at Blockbuster....) for candle rental return.
 Get dripless tapers!
 Trader Joe's white ones actually work really well!
 Or get on Amazon and find some that match your color scheme and order a few to try them out at home first.

 If you're going for the votive look, consider sourcing fuel cells instead of tea lights.
 They are waxless and burn for way longer than a standard tea light.
 I have linked our fave ones on Amazon so click on fuel cells!
 Clean up is a super breeze, you can just dump them in the trash and not get wax all over the inside of the votive.
 Wax tea lights are less expensive though so if you go that route make sure you talk to your vendor team about blowing them out and letting the wax harden before dumping the tea lights into the trash.